shiga2006/All-India-Developers-Hackathon/README.md

 Honestly?
 Everyone.
 But especially:

-People in rural or remote areas
+-People in rural or remote areas

-Anyone who can’t afford a lawyer
+-Anyone who can’t afford a lawyer

-Women in distress or unsafe environments
+-Women in distress or unsafe environments

-Migrant workers, students, or first-time legal users
+-Migrant workers, students, or first-time legal users

-Anyone who just wants clear, fast answers
+-Anyone who just wants clear, fast answers

 🚀 Our Mission
 We believe justice shouldn't be a luxury.
 With ParaLegal AI, we want to make legal help:

-Simple
+➡️Simple

-Accessible
+➡️Accessible

-Affordable
+➡️Affordable

-And most importantly, human-centered
+➡️And most importantly, human-centered

 Final Thoughts
 This isn’t just another app.
 It’s a step toward making sure no one is left out of the justice system just because they didn’t know where to start.